 Overview

-- Seminar on policy-making in DC
+- Guidance on policy-making in DC

 - Networking with professionals in government, non-profits, business, and academia